LIFE COACHING FREQUENTLY ASKED QUESTIONSS

 I’m feeling nervous about the process.
 Is this normal?

-It is common for people to feel nervous about coaching (or seeking any kind of support).
+It is common for people to feel nervous about life coaching (or seeking any kind of support).
 Some clients worry about whether their issues are normal, whether it’s ok to speak about certain things in the coaching session or if they’ll appear silly for raising minor worries.
 Please don’t be concerned at all.
 Sometimes the smallest things can be our greatest obstacles – I’ll help put your mind at rest.

 How will I know if you’re the right coach for me?